-It can help to go to the core matters and have the reservations and qualificatons stacked at hand, as presupposed.
+It can help to go to the core matters and have several reservations and qualificatons stacked at hand, as presupposed.
 Seeing it is believing it.

 "Half truths and distorted truths are worse than the blackest of lies" [Yogananda, "Spiritualizing the Newspapers".
 East-West, March-April 1928].

 Yogananda accused Dhirananda in a court case of taking secretly, against Yogananda's will, and without his consent, the sum of 20,066.61 dollars.

 Sense the tragedy.
 Unfounded money charges in an US court, are they among the blackest lies or not?
 You decide.
 Is someone who lies in court ever reliable afterwards?
 Let us hope so, but not to our harm, and granting there might perhaps be misgivings or suspicions to deal with - and a ghoul, as Yogananda's guru said about a year later.

 Train yourself against "complacent idiocy" and against being taken in wholly by bombastic drivel - including a dogmatic: "We do not find fault with Paramahansa Yogananda's guidelines.
 Since we believe that . . . his wisdom is flawless."
 [Link].